 Outpatient Substance Abuse Treatments

 Outpatient treatment is a great form of substance abuse aftercare for recovering addicts.
-This form of aftercare is best for addicts that just came out of inpatient forms of substance abuse treatment.
+This form of aftercare planning for substance abuse is best for addicts that just came out of inpatient forms of substance abuse treatment.
 The different forms of outpatient treatment include partial hospitalization programs, intensive outpatient programs, and individual or group therapy.

 It is also necessary for former addicts to participate in support groups as part of their substance abuse aftercare.
-People in addiction recovery support groups meet and discuss shared addiction issues.
-Aftercare support groups can even include close family members and friends.
+People in addiction recovery support groups meet and discuss shared alcohol and drug addiction issues.
+Recovery aftercare support groups can even include close family members and friends.